 We love the look of voluminous and texturized hair.
-It’s edgy enough to look cool, but keeps that volume to round out a long face.
+It’s edgy enough to look cool but keeps that volume to round out a long face.
 You could get this look a few ways!
 We suggest getting the voluminous texture by teasing your hair.
 You can tease up the lengths of the hair to make it look messy on purpose.
-For less volume but a just as textured look, you can use some of the Suave Professionals Texturizing Sea Salt Spray.

-If you want to make bangs look more edgy (and less sweet) try this cool layered bangs look.
-All you need is a high hold gel like the Nexxus New York Salon Care Exxtra Hold Sculpting Gel.
-Then, section your bangs into even sections and mold together with the gel.
+If you want to make bangs look edgier (and less sweet) try this cool piecey bangs look.
+Section your bangs into even sections and mold them together with the gel.
 This will hold together the bangs into the little sections to give you this cool look!

 5. Chunky Bob

-Skeptical that this is the best hairstyle for long face?
+Skeptical that this is the best haircut for long faces?
 Hear us out: We think curls and waves are a genius way to add softer dimensions to an oblong face, especially when the ringlets are styled to add some feminine fullness at the nape and sides.
 Make sure your curls don’t go past too far from your chin, as this may add unnecessary clunkiness to your jawline.
-Define those city-girl curls with a styling product that loosely defines ringlets, such as TRESemmé Make Waves Shaping Gel Cream.

 7. Long Bangs